Saancreed/wine-nvml/README.md

 ## Installing

-In order for Wine to find and make use of `wine-nvml`, build wrapper libraries must be placed into specific locations.
+In order for Wine to find and make use of `wine-nvml`, built wrapper libraries must be placed into specific locations.
 Two installation modes are expected to work:

 ### Local installation (affects only a single Wine prefix)